Wintellect/MSLearn/Introduction to Git/includes/5-collaborate-using-pull.md

 Alice starts working on the Web site.
 Her first decision is to change the site's background color.
 She experiments locally, and ultimately chooses her favorite shade of light blue.

-1. Temporarily assume Alice's identity by executing the following commands:
+1. Assume Alice's identity by executing the following commands:

 	```bash
 	git config user.name Alice
 	git config user.email alice@contoso.com
 	```

+	These config settings are stored in the repo in **.git/config**, so you won't have to enter them again.
+Each time you `cd` into the "Alice" directory, you have effectively assumed Alice's identity.

 1. Open **site.css** in the "Alice/assets" directory (not your project directory's "assets" directory) and replace the second line in the file with this one to change the background color of the page to light blue: